-I float on the easy current along the stately swans and the comical ducks and I wonder.
+I float on the easy current along the stately swans and the comical ducks, and I wonder.
 Was that necessary?
 Was that emotion?
 Was that too much?
-The cloudlets above sing a round that lulls me into a new kind of sleep and I dream that I am already restored to my senses, but senseless in love.
-I know not what that means; it’s a feeling I have.
+The cloudlets above sing a round that lulls me into a new kind of sleep, and I dream that I am already restored to my senses, but senseless in love.
+I know not what that means, but it’s a feeling I have.

-As we reach the towns and beyond these the cities, it is more a case of becoming a boat, or a ship, from which to salute the other farers of waterways and nod at them gravely: the river has turned so regal, so slow.
-I’m not sure I want this.
-I’m not sure I’m ready to leave him behind or see him head off, onto land, into the streets, the multitudes, to be what, a citizen?
-Like the others.
+As we reach the towns and beyond these the cities, it is more a case of becoming a boat, or a ship, from which to greet the other farers of waterways, and nod at them gravely: the river has turned so serene.
+I am not sure I want this.
+I’m not sure I’m ready to leave him behind or to see him head off, onto land, into the streets, the multitudes, become a citizen: like everyone else.
 I cling on to him, but he is no longer there, has he never existed at all?

-I refuse to panic and say to myself it’s only a phase, it will pass, it’s all in my imagination, soon I’ll wake up in the glacier, gazing at him by my side, and I’ll marvel at the tone of his skin and the glint in his eye and the nearly smile that says, I nearly get you, you’re not quite alone.
+I refuse to panic and say to myself, it’s only a phase, it will pass, it’s all in my mind, soon I’ll wake up in the glacier, gazing at him by my side, and I’ll marvel at the tone of his skin and the glint in his eye, and the nearly-smile that says, I nearly get you, you’re not quite alone.

-I want to say, ‘polar bear, be not afraid’ and mean it.
+I want to say, ‘polar bear, be not afraid,’ and mean it.
 We’re here to help.
-The Ice King looks at me with compassion now, maybe for the very first time, and thinks a thought of astonishing beauty.
+The Ice King looks at me kindly now, maybe for the very first time, and thinks a thought of astonishing beauty.
 This, I know, is the noble mind.
-And the thought alone that a thought can be beautiful and merely to know that a mind may be noble, that fills me with joy.
+And the thought alone that thoughts can be beautiful, and merely to know that a mind may be noble, fills me with joy.